City of Kingston

 - Increase public waterfront access and community engagement

 - Increase potential for water-dependent activities on the waterfront

 Funder(s) & Amounts

 Project Manager's Contact Information

-McLaren has developed several design alternatives for the project and presented them to the PAC for their input and feedback.
-The City has selected a preferred alternative, which will be presented to the community at a public outreach event at the end of October 2019.
+McLaren developed several design alternatives for the project and presented them to the PAC for their input and feedback.
+The City has selected a preferred alternative, which will be presented to the community at the Weaving the Waterfront at the end of October 2019.

 In 2020, McLaren completed construction documents for the design of the shoreline from under the 9W bridge near the Clearwater Building to the edge of the Steelhouse Building.
 Final construction documents are available in the link below.
 The City and McLaren are working on 60% design for the section along the Steelhouse and Cornell Building properties.